CALENDAR: Today's legislative schedule

 9 a.m.
 Joint Budget Committee, Room A , Multi-Agency Complex.

 10 a.m.
-Senate State Agencies and Governmental Affairs Committee, Old Supreme Court chamber.
-1 p.m.
-House Management Committee, fourth-floor conference room.
+Senate Revenue and Taxation Committee, Old Supreme Court chamber.
+10 a.m.
+Senate Education Committee, Room 207.

 SENATE